Dig092/Edumarshal_web/README.md

 ---

 Edumarshal is more than an application—it’s a solution designed to transform educational management for institutions like AKGEC, offering efficiency and ease in every task.

----

-This README provides a detailed overview and professional appearance, making your project appealing to users and contributors alike.
-Let me know if you’d like to add or adjust anything further!